sthysel/ubuntu-mirror/README.md

 * This tool will be run on a late Ubuntu server (It can be run on any machine that has `debmirror` installed, the recipie below needs to be tweeked for that)
-* You have ~200G of disk space and bandwith available
+* You have ~200G of disk space and bandwith available per release you want to mirror.
+Assuming both i686 and amd64 arches.

 ## Install